-The Billy Graham Evangelistic Association has a long history of ministry in London, and the Grahams have visited with the royal family on more than one occasion.
+The Billy Graham Evangelistic Association has a long history of ministry in London, and Billy and Ruth Graham visited with the royal family on multiple occasions.

 “No one in Britain has been more cordial toward us than Her Majesty Queen Elizabeth II,” Billy Graham wrote in his autobiography, Just As I Am.
 “Almost every occasion I have been with her has been in a warm, informal setting, such as a luncheon or dinner, either alone or with a few family members or other close friends.”

-Below are more memories Billy Graham shared about the Queen in Just As I Am:
+Below are more memories he shared about the queen in Just As I Am: